Cady Lalanne: Changwon LG Sakers (2019–2021)

 On June 10, 2019, Lalanne signed with the Changwon LG Sakers of the Korean league.
 After averaging 21.4 points and 10.9 rebounds per game, he re-signed with the team on April 27, 2020.
 He was replaced on the roster by Terrico White in January 2021 after he sustained a toe injury.
 He was named a KBL All-Star.

 Suwon KT Sonicboom (2021–2022)

 On July 4, 2021, he has signed with Suwon KT Sonicboom of the Korean Basketball League.

 San Pablo Burgos (2022)

 On April 28, 2022, he has signed with San Pablo Burgos of the Liga ACB.

 Kuwait SC (2022–2024)

 In October 2022, Lalanne played for the Kuwaiti team Kuwait SC in the 2022 Arab Club Basketball Championship held in Kuwait.
 He helped Kuwait SC win the Arab championship for the first time in club history.

 Anyang Jung Kwan Jang Red Boosters (2024–2025)

 On June 27, 2024, Lalanne signed with the Anyang Jung Kwan Jang Red Boosters of the Korean Basketball League.

 Busan KCC Egis (2025)

 On January 10, 2025, Lalanne was traded to the Busan KCC Egis in exchange for Deonte Burton.

-Kaohsiung Aquas (2025–present)
+Kaohsiung Aquas (2025–2026)

 On August 3, 2025, Lalanne signed with the Kaohsiung Aquas of the Taiwan Professional Basketball League (TPBL).

+On January 8, 2026, the Kaohsiung Aquas terminated the contract relationship with Lalanne.

+NLEX Road Warriors (2026)

+On February 2, 2026, Lalanne signed with the NLEX Road Warriors of the Philippine Basketball Association (PBA).

+On February 8, 2026, Lalanne was loaned by NLEX to the Meralco Bolts for the East Asia Super League (EASL).